-We’ve all been there: you want a homemade cookie but you don’t want to bake.
+We’ve all been there: you want a homemade cookie but you don’t want to (or don’t have the time to) bake.
 Maybe your oven is out of commission, maybe the house is already too hot, maybe you’re short on time or maybe you’re just not in the mood.
 Regardless of your reasoning, this list can help.
-We’ve compiled the top thirty no-bake cookie recipes that suit a diet free of wheat, barley, rye and related grains.
+We’ve compiled the top thirty gluten free no-bake cookie recipes that suit a diet free of wheat, barley, rye and related grains.

 For a treat that’s simple yet delicious, try out this one-pot wonder.
 Featuring shredded coconut, rolled oats, cocoa powder and a little bit of peanut butter, this drop batter will harden in under thirty minutes, resulting in a chocolatey cookie that’s out of this world.